-The paper provides an introduction to this Workshop, the first in a series approved by the Scientific and Technical Subcommittee (STSC) at its meeting in February 2010.
-These Workshops will be a major part of the new, 5-year work plan of the NPS Working Group, aimed at following-up and reinforcing the Safety Framework for Nuclear Power Source Applications in Outer Space.
-The paper describes the development of the Safety Framework and outlines the objectives and strategy of the new work plan.
+The International Atomic Energy Agency (IAEA) Commission on Safety Standards agreed on the Safety Framework for Nuclear Power Source Applications in Outer Space at its twenty-fifth meeting, in April 2009.
+The present paper provides an introduction to the Workshop on the Use of Nuclear Power Sources in Outer Space, the first in a series approved by the Scientific and Technical Subcommittee at its forty-seventh session, in February 2010.
+The workshops will be a major part of the new five-year workplan of the Working Group, aimed at following up and reinforcing the Safety Framework.
+This paper describes the development of the Safety Framework and outlines the objectives and strategy of the new workplan.
 It indicates the expected outcome of this first Workshop and outlines the administrative arrangements that will apply.